canonical/certification-docs/Self-Test_Guide-16.04.rst

 environment.
 There are steps you should perform before running the certification tests and before uploading the results.
 The following sub-sections briefly describe these requirements.
 Detailed descriptions appear later in this document.
+The following flowchart shows a "birds-eye view" of the certification process.

 .. image:: images/certification-process-flowchart-portrait.png
            :alt: This flowchart outlines the certification process from hardware creation through certificate issuing.
            :width: 100%

+.. raw:: pdf

+   PageBreak

 Hardware Requirements
 ---------------------

--  SUTs must contain at least 4GiB of RAM and one hard disk, but using the maximum amount of RAM and the maximum number of disks is preferable.
+-  SUTs must contain at least 4 GiB of RAM and one hard disk, but using the maximum amount of RAM and the maximum number of disks is preferable.
 Likewise, if configurable, using the maximum number of CPUs is desirable.

+-  If SUT model is available with differing disk sizes, testing with the largest disk, or at least with a disk (or RAID array) over 2 TiB, is recommended.

+-  If the SUT has multiple disk controllers (such as a motherboard-based disk controller and a separate RAID controller), we strongly recommend that disk devices be connected to both controllers during testing.

 -  CPUs should support virtualization (VMX/SVM), when supported by CPU architecture.